IntelliJ IDEA 2024.3 Help

 Analyze cyclic dependencies

-By analyzing cyclic dependencies you can detect circular relationships between packages in the specified scope.
+By analyzing cyclic dependencies, you can detect circular relationships between packages in the specified scope.

 For example, a cycle occurs when classes from package 1 reference classes from package 2, classes from package 2 reference classes from package 3, and classes from package 3 reference classes from package 1.

-Cyclic dependencies shown on a scheme
+Cyclic dependencies on a scheme

-1. Go to Code | Analyze Code | Cyclic Dependencies.
+1. In the main menu, go to Code | Analyze Code | Cyclic Dependencies.

 Alternatively, right-click an item in the Project tool window and select Analyze | Analyze Cyclic Dependencies.